4samsamAC/Schedule1-Brute-Force/README.md

 ## TODO

-- [ ] implementing CLI interaction with readline or inquirer
+- [x] implementing CLI interaction with readline or inquirer
+- [ ] adding gpu workers with gpu.js or other (not sure)